Monte Video and the Cassettes

-Monte Video and the Cassettes were a New Zealand band that had a hit single "Shoop Shoop Diddy Wop Cumma Cumma Wang Dang".
+Monte Video and the Cassettes were a New Zealand band that wrote the hit single "Shoop Shoop Diddy Wop Cumma Cumma Wang Dang".

 About the band

 Monte Video and the Cassettes consisted of Murray Grindlay.
-Murray was an ex-member of 1960s New Zealand band The Underdogs, but is better known today in New Zealand as the writer and voice of many advertising jingles (notably the Crunchie train robbery advertisement, perhaps New Zealand's longest-running television ad).
+Murray was an ex-member of 1960s New Zealand band The Underdogs, but is better known today in New Zealand as the writer and voice of many advertising jingles (notably the Crunchie train robbery advertisement).